 For a more dynamic Christmas display, the JMEXSUSS LED Indoor String Lights have eight lighting modes, including twinkling, chasing, slow fade, and more.
 During testing, we found the lights to be warm, cozy, and bright, despite having smaller-than-usual bulbs.
 We also liked that the strand’s wires were clear and thin, which made them virtually invisible at night.

-These Christmas lights are 43 feet long total, but it’s important to note that only 33 feet of the wire is lit—there’s a generous lead wire that’s 10 feet long (overly generous).
-To change the lighting effect, you simply press a button on the plug, but keep in mind that you’re not able to connect multiple strands.
+These Christmas lights are 43 feet long in total, but it’s important to note that only 33 feet of the wire are lit—there’s a generous lead wire that’s 10 feet long (overly generous).
+To change the lighting effect, you simply press a button on the plug but keep in mind that you’re not able to connect multiple strands.

-Our top pick for indoor Christmas lights are the Wintergreen Lighting 5mm LED Red and White Christmas Lights (view at Amazon), which blew away the competition in terms of their brightness and quality.
+Our top pick for indoor Christmas lights is the Wintergreen Lighting 5mm LED Red and White Christmas Lights, which blew away the competition in terms of their brightness and quality.
 They’re available in several color schemes, and each strand is 24 feet long with 70 extra-bright bulbs (other options available).
-If you’re looking to really step up your display, the Twinkly LED String Lights (view at Amazon) are a smart option that's worth checking out.
+If you’re looking to really step up your display, the Twinkly LED String Lights are a smart option that's worth checking out.

 What to Look for in Indoor Christmas Lights